-There are some fantastic festivals that take place every year around the globe.
+There are some of the very best festivals around the world.
 Some of them are truly ‘do before you die’ experiences and certainly events that will live long in your memory if you attend.
 There’s plenty we had to leave out in our search for the best festivals in the world but eventually it was narrowed down to ten events spread across the year.
 Dates are for 2011 but the festivals happen at roughly the same time each year.

 Chinese New Year